Six of Swords

 We see a woman and child in a fast moving boat.

-Behind the boat we see choppy water and dark storm clouds, signifying they are escaping from a difficult situation and that the journey up to this point may have been fraught and difficult.
+Behind the boat, choppy water and dark storm clouds signify an escape from a difficult situation.
+The journey up to this point has been fraught.

-In front of the boat we see calm waters and sunny sky.
+Calm waters and a sunny sky lie in front of the boat.
 The sun shines on the waters ahead, giving them a golden glow.
-Around the boat we see the symbols of a number of Gods: Athena, Aphrodite, and Apollo.
-They appear in cards related to the woman’s current position; Strength (strength and determination), Ace of Cups (new beginnings in the emotional area) and Ace of Swords (new beginnings in ideas and intellect).
+Around the boat fly the symbols of the gods: Athena, Aphrodite, and Apollo.
+They appear in cards related to the woman’s current position: Strength (determination), the Ace of Cups (new emotional beginnings), and the Ace of Swords (new intellectual beginnings).

-To the side of the boat we see six swords arranged in two groups of three.
-The dark swords represent reasons to start the journey by leaving home.
-The bright swords symbolize the reasons to travel to the new destination.
+To the side of the boat, six swords are arranged in two groups of three.
+The dark swords represent reasons to leave home.
+The bright swords symbolize reasons to travel to the new destination.

 row icon image